(Photo by Mike Mozart on Flickr under CC BY 2.0 - Changes made

 Unfortunately, the popularity of Old Navy was not enough to protect it from legal controversy.
 In some ways, it’s that popularity and success as a retailer across the nation that brings the extra attention in the first place.

-The misleading sales price lawsuit against Old Navy and settlements is what we will go into about in this article, but let’s first mention an unfortunate Old Navy lawsuit that has been going on simultaneously.
+The misleading sales price lawsuit against Old Navy and settlements is what we will discuss in this article, but let’s first mention an unfortunate Old Navy lawsuit that has been going on simultaneously.

 It is also worth noting that Old Navy had an unrelated legal issue that harmed its reputation along the way to its current class action lawsuit.